Fallstop/portfolio-v2/src/projects/QSatFilmCamera/QSatFilmCamera.md

 ![:medium:center:borderless](./first_iteration/Venn%20Diagram.svg)

-For implementing,we decided on using an SG-90 servo for both the trigger and film advance, simply modding the latter to turn it into a geared down DC motor.
+For implementing, we decided on using an SG-90 servo for both the trigger and film advance, simply modding the latter to turn it into a geared down DC motor.
 To sense the current, we just needed a nice little bit of first-year opamp analysis to calculate a circuit to measure current.

 After all, if it didn't work, we always had the next iteration to get it right.